 2. The 5 Fundamentals That Have Never Changed

 Strip away every acronym and what remains is a short list of principles that have driven rankings since search engines became commercially significant.
-These are not nostalgic — they are precisely what Google’s AI systems evaluate today.
+These are not nostalgic — they are precisely what Google’s AI systems evaluate today, and precisely what the February 2026 Core Update rewarded and penalised.

 Genuinely helpful content